mattljones/MobileV/README.md

 - ```python wsgi.py dev```
 - ```python wsgi.py test```

-Note that this repository does not contain the ```.env``` file, which contains sensitive information (e.g. encryption keys), required to run the app.
-This will be provided as and when appropriate.
+Note that this repository does not contain the following two files/folders required to run the app, since they contain sensitive information:

+- ```.env```
+- ```FlaskApp/MobileV/dummy_data```

+These will be provided as and when appropriate.

 ## Flutter app binary creation
 Assuming Flutter and Android Studio or Xcode is installed, an .apk or .ipa file can be created by running, in the ```MobileApp/mobilev``` directory: